 Several existing Canadian environmental laws could serve as powerful tools for holding online gambling operators accountable, though they’ve rarely been applied to this industry.

 The Federal Sustainable Development Act requires government institutions to consider environmental sustainability in their decisions, potentially influencing how regulators like the Canadian Radio-television and Telecommunications Commission approach online gambling licensing.
-This creates an opportunity for advocates to demand environmental impact assessments as part of the licensing process.
+This creates an opportunity for advocates to demand environmental impact assessments as part of the licensing process, particularly relevant given Canada’s 239 operating data centers, with 81 in Toronto and 48 in Montreal.

-The Competition Act and consumer protection legislation offer indirect pathways, enabling legal challenges against companies making false environmental claims, a practice known as greenwashing.
-As public awareness grows, these mechanisms could compel transparency about the industry’s true environmental footprint and push operators toward meaningful sustainability commitments rather than superficial marketing.
+As public awareness grows, these enforcement mechanisms could compel transparency about the industry’s true environmental footprint and push operators toward meaningful sustainability commitments rather than superficial marketing.

 Indigenous Perspectives: Digital Expansion on Traditional Territories